 According to Jane's Defence Weekly, "China is also investing heavily in hypersonic ground testing facilities."
-CAAA operates the FD-02, FD-03, and FD-07 hypersonic wind tunnels, which are capable of reaching speeds of Mach 8, Mach 10, and Mach 12, respectively.
-China also operates the JF-12 hypersonic wind tunnel, which reaches speeds of between Mach 5 and Mach 9, and the FD-21 hypersonic wind tunnel, which reaches speeds of between Mach 10 and Mach 15.
-China is expected to have an operational wind tunnel capable of reaching speeds of Mach 25 by 2020.
+For example, the China Aerodynamics Research and Development Center claims to have 18 wind tunnels, while the China Academy of Aerospace Aerodynamics is known to operate at least three hypersonic wind tunnels-the FD-02, FD-03, and FD-07-capable of reaching speeds of Mach 8, Mach 10, and Mach 12, respectively.
+Ohina also operates the JF-12 hypersonic wind tunnel, which reaches speeds of between Mach 5 and Mach 9, and the FD-21 hypersonic wind tunnel, which reaches speeds of between Mach 10 and Mach 15; it is reportedly in the process of building a wind tunnel capable of reaching speeds of Mach 25.
 China is known to have tested hypersonic weapons at the Jiuquan Satellite Launch Center and the Taiyuan Satellite Launch Center.